soumilroy/soumilroy/README.md

 I'm a Full-Stack Developer with 5 years of experience building applications using Nodejs & Laravel as backend stack & Vue/React/VanillaJS on frontend side 🤟

-I'm currently learning and implementing React Native and Typescript for current projects 😍
+I'm currently learning and implementing Typescript to my existing projects 😍

 Connect with me on [LinkedIn](https://www.linkedin.com/in/soumilroy/) or visit [my personal site](https://soumilroy.com)